-Kevin Bright, Founding Director, Emerson College Los Angeles (ELA)
+Kevin Bright, Vice President and Founding Director, Emerson College Los Angeles (ELA)

 While teaching at Emerson, Bright created and led a highly successful program that introduced economically disadvantaged Boston Public School students to television and film production.
 He taught them fundamentals from operating audio and video equipment to writing, producing, and directing.
 The goal of his program was to build a pipeline through which a more diverse student population would begin to consider careers in television and film production.